1980 Plesetsk launch pad disaster

-The 1980 Plesetsk launch pad disaster was the explosion of a Vostok-2M rocket carrying a Tselina-D satellite during fueling at Site 43 of the Plesetsk Cosmodrome in Mirny at 19:01 local time (16:01 GMT) on 18 March 1980, two hours and fifteen minutes before the intended launch time.
-44 people were killed in the initial fire and four more soon died in the hospital from burns.
+The 1980 Plesetsk launch pad disaster was the explosion of a Vostok-2M rocket carrying a Tselina-D satellite during fueling at Site 43/4 of the Plesetsk Cosmodrome in the town of Mirny in the Soviet Union at 19:01 local time (16:01 UTC) on 18 March 1980, two hours and fifteen minutes before the intended launch time.
+Forty-four people were killed in the initial fire and four more soon died in the hospital from burns.
+It is the third deadliest space exploration-related disaster in history.

 Sequence of events

 On 17 March the rocket was installed at the launch site.
 Various preliminary tests conducted before the fueling went as expected and without problem.
+The Vostok-2M had been flying for 16 years with only a single in-flight failure and this vehicle, S/N 78055-330, would have been the 70th one launched.
 The launch of the rocket was scheduled to take place at 21:16 on 18 March.
-Several hours before the intended launch, the tanks were filled with kerosene at 19:00 and preceded by the addition of liquid oxygen and liquid nitrogen to side tanks.
-After the addition of hydrogen peroxide was completed, a huge explosion at the site was witnessed at 19:01 MSK; 44 people in the area were killed instantly and another 43 required hospitalization for burns, four of whom later died while in the hospital.
+Several hours before the intended launch, the tanks were filled with RP-1 at 19:00 and preceded by the addition of liquid oxygen and liquid nitrogen to side tanks.
+After the addition of hydrogen peroxide was completed, a huge explosion at the site was witnessed at 19:01 MSK; 44 people in the area were killed and another 43 required hospitalization for burns, four of whom later died while in the hospital.
 Many of the survivors suffered severe burns and lung damage.
-Over 80% of surviving eyewitnesses to the disaster reported that the first explosion originated from Block E of the rocket and was followed by multiple secondary explosions.
+Over 80% of surviving eyewitnesses to the disaster reported that the first explosion originated from the Block E stage.
+Fire crept down the side of the rocket and rapidly ignited the core stage and strap-ons.
 The 300 tons of fuel destroyed the launch pad and surrounding area.
+The intense heat of the fire caused the metal support structures on LC-43/4 to glow red.
+The pad was left a twisted mass of rubble.
+It took a few days to remove all the dead from the pad area during which time small fires continued to burn.
+LC-43/4 was not used again for four years.
+Another Vostok-2M vehicle successfully launched a Tselina-D satellite from LC-43/4 on 4 June and completed the mission the 18 March launch was supposed to have done.